-Compliance with these measures is monitored through at-sea and in-port inspections by Fisheries Officers, aerial surveillance from military aircraft, and the placement of observers on board vessels.
+Compliance with these measures is monitored through at-sea and in-port inspections by Fishery Officers, aerial surveillance from military aircraft, and the placement of observers on board vessels.
 Observer reports indicating problems with use of mitigation equipment are prioritised for follow-up with vessel operators.
 These are then followed up by Fishery Officers.
-Additionally, new electronic reporting requirements that will come into effect in 2021 will require additional reporting for the surface longline (SLL) fleet on seabird mitigation measures and line weighting regimes.
+Additionally, new electronic reporting requirements that came into effect in 2021 require additional reporting for the SLL fleet on seabird mitigation measures and line weighting regimes.

-During the 2020 calendar year, inspections of vessels in port found incidents where breaches of seabird mitigation regulations occurred.
+During the 2021 calendar year, inspections of vessels in port found incidents where breaches of seabird mitigation regulations occurred.
 The majority of these breaches were in relation to tori lines not meeting specifications as per domestic law.
-A graduated enforcement was applied to this noncompliance, ranging from commercial advice and aiding fishers to bring seabird mitigation up to specification, through to conviction of one vessel for failure to deploy seabird mitigation.
+A graduated enforcement was applied to any noncompliance identified, ranging from commercial advice and aiding fishers to bring seabird mitigations up to specification, through to the issuing of warning letters to the fisher. ii.

-ii.
 Describe the type of information that is collected on mitigation measures as part of compliance programmes for SBT vessels:

-Fisheries Officers collect information about tori line, line-weighting and hook shielding devices that are present on vessels.
+Fishery Officers collect information about tori line, line-weighting and hook shielding devices that are present on vessels.
 For each vessel that uses a tori line, a 'tori line details' form is filled out which records information on: